ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/elasticsearch/elasticsearch.md

 network.host: 10.0.0.17
 ```

-The elasticsearch service will need a restart after this change.
+The Elasticsearch service will need a restart after this change.

 ### Multiple Magento installations using one Elasticsearch instance
-When you have more than one site using a single instance of Elasticsearch, production and staging environments for example, you will need to bear this in mind when configuring ES in the Magento admin.
-You need to specify a unique value in the "Elasticsearch Index Prefix" for each installation.
+When you have more than one site using a single instance of Elasticsearch, production and staging environments for example, you will need to bear this in mind when configuring Elasticsearch in the Magento admin.
+You need to specify a unique value in the Elasticsearch `Index Prefix` for each installation.
 This is set in the Magento admin panel when configuring Elasticsearch.
 If you do not set a unique value, you may face issues, such as the catalog search not working, or products not showing.

 ```eval_rst
   .. title:: Elasticsearch